pmbarrett314/software-arch-project/README.md

 Deliverables for Part 1 of the Assignment are located in the Documents Folder.

+The code is located in the app folder.

 A test database is included, but to create a new database (one is included already) run db_init.py.

 Related Links: